Virginia’s Reproductive Freedom Amendment

 • Limited resources for processing pregnancy loss and reproductive decisions

 • LGBTQIA+ people face compounded discrimination as reproductive restrictions intersect with attacks on gender identity and sexual orientation, creating barriers to inclusive healthcare and family-building options.
+Reproductive restrictions directly impact queer people, non-binary people, and transgender men who need reproductive healthcare, while threats extend to contraception, hormone therapy, and IVF.

 Key forms of oppression: